 You can get surgery for a retinal detachment in a doctor’s office or a hospital.

 After your operation, it could take a few months to find out how good your vision will be.
-You stand the best chance at a good outcome is if the repair is done before the center part of the retina, called the macula, detaches.
+You stand the best chance at a good outcome if the repair is done before the center part of the retina, called the macula, detaches.
+A lot of times after surgery you may need to have certain positioning of your eye and head laying face down.

 In some cases, you could lose your sight.
 That’s why you need to see your doctor right away if you have sudden changes in your vision, especially if you suddenly start to see a lot more “floaters” -- these are dots or squiggles that appear before your eyes -- or you see flashes of light or a dark curtain moving into your vision.